Table of Contents[Hide][Show]

 More About WordPress Development

 Open source has been a software development trend for years and provides many benefits over proprietary systems.
-WordPress, one of the most popular content management systems, is built on open source and is maintained and improved by a global community of advanced web developers.
-Websites built on WordPress tend to have their web pages rank well in Google.
-They are also supported by a global community.
+WordPress, one of the most popular content management systems (CMS), is built on open source and is maintained and improved by a global community of advanced web developers.
+Websites built using WordPress CMS tend to have their web pages rank well in Google.

 BizBudding focuses solely on WordPress for our web development.
 WordPress allows you to customize the user experience by developing website themes and plugins.
-We have built hundreds of custom themes for our clients.
-We are also the web developers and support team behind Mai Theme, one of the leading themes sold on the Genesis Framework.
+We leveraged our experience creating custom themes for our clients and developed a very popular and performant WordPress theme.
+Mai Theme, is one of the leading themes sold on the Genesis Framework.
+We have built hundreds of custom websites for our clients based on Mai Theme.
+And thousands of others have developed their own websites using Mai Theme.
+(Check out our 5.0 rating and great reviews on social media!)

-A WordPress theme is the engine behind website performance.
+A WordPress theme is the engine behind a website’s performance.
 It provides the design layout and implements the information architecture and content structure.
 Choosing the wrong theme can be the single biggest problem in site performance.

 WordPress plugins are functional tools that add features to your website.
-Plugins are another potential bottleneck in website development.
-In fact, some plugins are so poorly developed that we ban them from use on our web hosting platform.
+Plugins can be another potential bottleneck with performance.
+In fact, some plugins are so poorly developed that we ban them from use on our Mai Hosting web hosting platform.
 We can recommend a core set of plugins to use on your website.
 In addition, we’ve developed our own plugins that add custom features to our clients’ sites.
 For example, our Mai Ads and Extra Content plugin enables us to insert lead generation call to actions or display ads effectively and efficiently in different sections of your website.

-We understand the potential issues created by poorly performing themes and plugins, and in response have built a family of WordPress themes, called Mai Theme, that are lightweight, feature-rich, fast, and secure.
+We understand the potential issues created by poorly performing themes and plugins.
+We built Mai Theme to be lightweight, performant, feature-rich, fast, and secure.
 Mai Theme is used on hundreds of websites with tens of millions of monthly page views.

 Custom Website Development